“It’s Never Been Worse to Be Information Smart Than It Is Today”

 Perhaps that wasn’t it at all.
 Perhaps the real issue was that IT was overly competitive in their area, and they should take their staff and pivot into a different industry and customer segment entirely.

-These are all the questions keeping business owners awake at night; these are in demand questions.
+These are all the questions keeping business owners awake at night; solutions to them are in demand.

 When he held a round of one-on-one meetings with his team and asked them what they wanted, he offered them the opportunity to work on the marketing campaign or improving internal processes.